Ocean Bridge Staff Team

 Tell us something random about yourself: I play a tuba that is bigger than I am.
 I can fit inside the case.

-Since I grew up in a landlocked community, my interest in ocean conservation started much later in life, but I've always had a connection with freshwater growing up in the city of lakes.
+Since I grew up in a landlocked community, my interest in ocean conservation started much later in life, but I've always had a connection with freshwater growing up in the city of lakes (Sudbury, ON).
 As a 2018 Ocean Bridge Alumni, I owe so much of who I have become to Ocean Bridge and I truly hope you get as much from this program as I did!
 I am also a graduate student at the Institute of Oceans and Fisheries (IOF) at UBC and would be happy to chat about my Thesis on ending IUU fishing in the high seas!